 Up to three nelarabine courses can be inserted into the high risk arm.
-These five-daylong courses should be given before HC1, HC2 and HC3.
+These five-daylong courses should be given before HC1, HC2 and/or HC3.
 The criteria to start and guide the combined nelarabine-HC1/2/3 courses are the same as those described as starting criteria of each HC cycle.
 When nelarabine is given on days 1-5, drugs of the HC cycle should be administered starting on day 8.
 No blood count criteria should be considered on day 8 to continue with the original HC cycle.
 However, treatment should be interrupted in case of any neurotoxicity CTC grade 3 or over, or in case of any other newly appearing severe toxicity.
+The subsequent cycle will start on d29.

-Nelarabine dosing: 650 mg/m^2 as two-hour-long infusion daily on five consecutive days.
+Nelarabine dosing: 650 mg/m as two-hour-long infusion daily on five consecutive days.
 No hyperhydration is required.